observing-suite/observing-suite/_build/html/_sources/autoapi/observing_suite/observing_plan/index.rst

       :type figsize: tuple, optional (default (15,12))

+   .. py:method:: export_targetlist(self, include_extras=[], save_path='./', name='targetlist')

+      Export an observatory-compliant targetlist of all targets and configurations.
+      If only one configuration exists, the name column will be the target name.
+      Otherwise, it will be targetname_configname.
+It's worth noting that keeping both of these short is advantageous for many facsum ingesting tools.
+      By default, only key info (name,ra,dec,equinox) are added.
+Extra info from the configs can be added and will be appended as commented lines below each row.

+      :param include_extras: extra keywords to include in comments.
+Code will try to add them if they exist for a given configuration. (e.g., PAs or offsets)
+      :type include_extras: list, default: []
+      :param save_path: path to save targetlist to. default is current directory.
+      :type save_path: str, default: './'
+      :param name: name of the file.
+      :type name: str, default: 'targetlist'

+      :returns: but saves the relevant targetlist file.
+      :rtype: None

+      .. rubric:: Notes

+      CURRENT_SUPPORTED_OBS: Palomar Observatory

    .. py:method:: html_summary(self, date, save_dir, overwrite=True, view_range=12)

       Produce a 'beautiful' html output with the observing plan.